MadBomber/justprep/README.md

+# Good News!
+Feb 16, 2022
+`just` version 0.11.2+ now supports duplicate recipes where the last one defined is the one that is executed.

+To enable this feature add this setting to your file(s): set allow-duplicate-recipes

 # justprep
 A pre-processor for the "just" command line utility. https://github.com/casey/just

 Please forgive the disorganization - thie README is still under development.

-Casey's `just` utility is such a useful tool; but, it has one thing that bothered me - the inability to inherently include recipies from other files.
+Casey's `just` utility is such a useful tool; but, it has one thing that bothered me - the inability to inherently include recipes from other files.
 For those of us who work on many projects in parallel the ability to share recipes (effective code reuse / modularization) is an important feature.
 Its advantages are:

 * provides for smaller more easily maintained files
 * more cohesive file content